krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-may.md

 As described in this post, decompilation project is tedious and laborious.
 Therefore it's easy to lose motivation and leave it in backburner for a long-time.
 The solution I have found is consistency, everyday try to work on it a bit as all effort will compound.
 An example of this are days where the time I worked on the project was just outlining fields in the classes, there will be a day where I won't need to open the `Structures` tab in IDA and that would mean I have the internal structures all figured out.

-I've also worked in removing all the inconveniences that can hinder me working on it, such as the fact I required a specific computer to work on.
+I've also worked in removing all the inconveniences that can hinder me working on it, such as requiring a specific computer to work on it.
 Now that I have a portable and reproducible environment I have less excuses not to tackle this project.
-A cool side-effect of working on it regularly is that I feel more motivated, like a self-fulfilling prophecy the more I work the more I feel motivate to do more.
+A cool side-effect of working on it regularly is that I feel more motivated, like a self-fulfilling prophecy the more I work the more motivated I feel.

-I've talked about this with [MrMartinIden](https://gitlab.com/MrMartinIden) who is also working on decompilation project for [Ultimate Spider-Man PC Version](https://gitlab.com/MrMartinIden/openusm) and we both agree that this type of projects require much more than motivation to thrive.
+I've talked about this with [MrMartinIden](https://www.youtube.com/channel/UCdM-EFz45lu6iDumVFV9Jkg) who is working on decompilation project for [Ultimate Spider-Man PC Version](https://gitlab.com/MrMartinIden/openusm) and we both agree that this type of project requires much more than motivation to thrive.

 # Looking Forward

 There's still aspects that I'd love to improve such as function equality evaluation.
 I'd love to automate the process.
 Here's possibilities that I've thought so far:
-- x86 symbolic execution engine that would validate whether the same memory accesses
+- x86 symbolic execution engine that would validate memory accesses
 - Lift x86 to a Z3 style theorem and try to see if both sides (original vs re-written) are equal
 - Lift both original and re-written version to LLVM IR and see if they are reduced to same output